armanulalam/Sports-Activity-Recognizer/README.md

 ## Sports-Activity-Recognizer
+I used fastai and ResNet50 model and **error_rate and accuracy** as metrics to develop this image recognition project with **~98.5% accuracy**.
+## Goal of the Project
-I used fastai and ResNet50 model and **error_rate and accuracy** as metrics to develop this image recognition project with **~98.5% accuracy**.The ultimate goal of this project is to distinguish the 15 most popular different types of **Sports Activities** around the world.<br/>
+The ultimate goal of this project is to distinguish the 15 most popular different types of **Sports Activities** around the world.<br/>
 The types are following:
 1. archery
 2. baseball swing